SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ### 3. Add a Fiori sandbox environment to the UI index page

+Let's now get back to the HTML in the `index.html` file.
 To create a sandbox Fiori launchpad we'll need the UI5 runtime as well as artefacts from the `test-resources` area of the toolkit.

-:point_right: Add these `script` elements between the `title` element and the end of the `head` element:
+:point_right: Add these `script` elements between the `title` element and the end of the `head` element in `index.html`:

 ```html
     <script>
         window['sap-ushell-config'] = {